Botanical: Sambucus nigra

 Flowers: are antispasmodic and astringent to the gut, protecting it against irritation and inflammation.
 Elder is useful for heartburn, indigestion, gastritis, diarrhea, gastroenteritis, colic and wind.

-The plant’s powerful diuretic properties can ease many kidney and urinary tract problems.
+The plant’s powerful diuretic properties can help ease many kidney and urinary tract problems.

 Dose: Infusion: add ½ to 1 tsp of flowers in 6oz of boiling water in a cup; strain after 10 minutes.
 Take three times daily.
 Tincture (1:5, 25% alcohol): 10 to 25 mL per day.
 [10, 11, , 12] Another source reports that the tincture is pre-pared in 45% alcohol and the dosage is 5 to 8 mL per day.